-How to treat your skin after threading is a question on all women's minds?
-A flattering eyebrow shape is something that all women look for, so many methods are sought to achieve it and threading is one of the most common of them.
+How to treat your skin after threading? is a question on all women's minds.
+A flattering eyebrow shape is something that all women look for, so many methods are sought to achieve it, and threading is one of the most common of them.
 Threading basically removes your facial hair straight from the roots, leaving your skin free of unwanted hair.
-However, that five minute process of eyebrow or facial hair threading can cause redness and skin irritation, that might actually stay for long after.
+However, that five-minute process of eyebrow or facial hair threading can cause redness and skin irritation that might actually last for a long time.
 In order to protect your skin and minimize pain and redness, here are some tips you should consider to treat skin irritation after threading...

 1. Wet your eyebrows with hot water so it numbs before threading.